MADI Sound Card (Discontinued)

 To work with audio in- and outputs requires that the sound card is set up in the Configuration tab under ASIO Audio.
 The linked chapter explains in detail how to do so and includes information regarding synchronization, timecode, sample rate setup and sample accurate audio and master volume.

 To output ASIO audio from Pandoras Box, simply assign audio files from the Project tab to the dedicated Audio tracks in the Device Tree or Sequence.
 Audio tracks allow to playback ASIO WAV files and inputs while being synchronized to a master clock.
-The tracks play mono and stereo PCM Wave files (16 or 24 bit) and they refer to the sample rate set in the Configuration tab.
+The tracks play mono and stereo PCM Wave files (16, 24 or 32bit) and they refer to the sample rate set in the Configuration tab.
 In order to assign a track to a specific audio channel of your ASIO sound card, please refer to the Track Inspector.